finos/fin-ocr/DEV_GUIDE.md

 ```

 Open the file `html/debugImages.html` in your browser
 and then click on `check 1`.
-This will take you to an HTML page containing a sequence of images (e.g. 1 through 67) which demonstrate the steps taken by the SDK when performing OCR on the check image.
+This will take you to an HTML page containing a sequence of images which demonstrate the steps taken by the SDK when performing OCR on the check image.

 The first image is the original image being processed.